-When the issue is identified to the appropriate Responsible Person they will engage external expertise to enable all necessary actions required to control the situation in accordance with L8 recommendations:
+When the issue is identified to the appropriate 'Responsible Person' they will engage external expertise to enable all necessary actions required to control the situation in accordance with L8 recommendations:

-Where an 'outbreak' (two or more confirmed cases as per Government and HSE guidance), the 'Proper Officer' (appointed by the local authority under public health legislation and a Consultant in Communicable Disease Control) in conjunction with HSE may take actions which might include:
+Note: An 'outbreak' is defined by the Health Protection Agency as two or more confirmed cases of Legionella occurring in the same locality within a six month period.
+The 'Proper Officer' (appointed by the local authority under public health legislation and a Consultant in Communicable Disease Control) in conjunction with HSE may invoke the following actions in the event of an outbreak:

-- To shut down any processes capable of generating and disseminating airborne water droplets and keep shut down until sampling procedures and remedial cleaning or other work has been conducted and final clearance is given to restart the system. - To take water samples before any emergency disinfection takes place. - To seek employee health records - Requiring LTC to fully co-operate in subsequent investigation of any plant, including; - tracing of all pipe work runs - detailed scrutiny of all operational records - statements from plant operatives and managers' statements from water treatment contractors/consultants.
+- Shut down any processes capable of generating and disseminating airborne water droplets and keep shut down until sampling procedures and remedial cleaning or other work has been done and final clearance is given to restart the system. - Take water samples before any emergency disinfection takes place.

+- Seek employee health records - Council to fully co-operate in subsequent investigation of any plant, including; - tracing of all pipe work runs - detailed scrutiny of all operational records - statements from plant operatives and managers' statements from water treatment contractors/consultants.